The Flow Aware

-Acceleration (FAPA) feature improves the throughput in terms of
+Packet Acceleration (FAPA) feature improves the throughput in terms of PPS, by

-A Flow Aware Packet Acceleration license is required on ASR5500 and VPC platforms.
+Packet Acceleration license is required on ASR 5500 and VPC platforms.

 The acceleration is

-50-65 of all packets, including VoLTE, Encrypted and HTTP,
+works on approximately 50-65 of all packets, including VoLTE, Encrypted and

 The FAPA function

-in rulebase.
-Packets for tethered flows will be counted on accelerated
+service but not in rulebase.
+Packets for tethered flows will be counted on

-packets.
-Packets for blacklisted flows will be counted on fast-path packets.
+accelerated packets.
+Packets for blacklisted flows will be counted on fast-path

-the operator with additional capacity on deployed systems without
+provides the operator with additional capacity on deployed systems without any

 hardware addition.
 The operators could get 30-40 of the system capacity based